tiacsys/bridle/boards/shields/rpi_pico_bb/doc/index.rst

 =======================

 Drives an buzzer or speaker that must defined by the shields Devicetree.
-See also Bridle sample: :ref:`buzzer`.
+See also Bridle sample: :ref:`buzzer-sample`.

 .. tabs::